aldebaran/libqi-java/doc/source/index.rst

 ------

-* The ``Application`` constructor *must* be called exactly once in the main Java process for the build system and the event loop to work.
+* The ``Application`` constructor *must* be called exactly once in the main Java process for the type system and the event loop to work.